JohnEz/table-football-bot/README.md

 `npm run prod`

 ### Testing
+To apply unit tests run `mocha`

-There are currently no unit tests to use the textbot to manually test the bot in the console. run `node server/textbot.js`
+To use the textbot to manually test the bot in the console. run `node server/textbot.js`